jptriciaestella/racoon-library/README.md

 Racoon Library requires PHP, composer, and XAMPP to run.

-Download the code and create .env file using the data from .env.example to use configured database and other settings.
+Download the code and **create .env file using the data from .env.example to use configured database and other settings**.

 Turn on XAMPP Apache and MySQL and run these commands on your file terminal: